emerald colored lake with pine trees on the shore

 pine trees on a shore during sunsetShutterstock Image

 This park is totally different from the last.
-Once you pull into the main lot, look for the tall fire-lookout-type building, and if it’s open, you can stop inside this nature center to see the exhibits.
-But really, what you want to do is either tour the Hellman Ehrman mansion, or really just walk around the estate grounds.
+Once you pull into the main lot, you’ll see the tall fire-lookout-type building.
+If it’s open, you can stop inside this nature center to see the exhibits.

-Then, follow the path along the lake heading south (with the lake to your left) until you see the railroad tracks that head right into the lake!
-An Instagram-worthy photo if ever there was one!
-Especially with the clarity of the water, so that you can literally see the tracks almost to the bottom of the lake floor!
+This is an Instagram-worthy photo if ever there was one.
+Especially with the clarity of the water, because you can see the tracks go almost to the bottom of the lake floor!

 19. Olympic Valley & The Village at Palisades Tahoe